Enquire Online / Call Us On 01204 655 866 / Email Us firstname.lastname@example.org

 During the 1930s and 1940s, nothing said glamour more than a neon sign.
 At the height of companies discovering new media advertising, neon quickly became a very interesting subject to take more notice of

 Andy Warhol, who entered the world of art in the late 1940s, described neon as ‘one of the great modern things’.
 French artist Martial Raysse became one of the first artists to work with neon in an artistic sense, blending pop art portraiture with neon accents.
 This was one of the first instances of bringing neon into the cultural zeitgeist of the times.
+Read more about the history of neon.

 Into the 1960s and 70s, neon signs became more associated with the seedier parts of cities and the likes of New York’s Times Square, which became a hub of advertising.
 While it had lost its initial charm of an artistic, neon glow, this use of neon gave inspiration to progressive artists like Americans Joseph Kosuth and Dan Flavin.